Bjornikof/Candy-Game/README.md

 * 4)You can pop and push one candy at a time.
 You can push the candy to any other stack.
 * 5)You can't pop and push a candy to the same stack. (e.g. Popping from Stack 1 and pushing to Stack 1 won't work.)
 * 6)Next candy will always be added to the first stack.

+## Goal of the Game
+Your goal is to crush as many candies as you can before the game ends.
+You'll earn 8 points for crushing 3 candies and 36 points for crushing 3 candies more than once simultaneously.